kkarpieszuk/wc-price-history/readme.txt

 * Added ability to define if minimal price count should start from current day or the first day of the sale
 * Link to European Commission Directive 98/6/EC Article 6a added to plugin settings screen
 * Added logging products which are on sale but do not have sale start date set

+= 1.3 =
+* Updated documentation and hint texts for better plugin usability.